syllog1sm/react/docs/docs/ref-03-component-specs.md

 object propTypes
 ```

 The `propTypes` object allows you to validate props being passed to your components.
-For more information about `propTypes`, see [Reusable Components](/react/docs/reusable-components.html).
+See also: [Reusable Components](/react/docs/reusable-components.html).

 <!-- TODO: Document propTypes here directly. -->
- Collection of methods that allow declaration and validation of props that are
- supplied to React components.
 Example usage:

 ```
 var Props = require('ReactPropTypes');